Explicit Explore, Exploit, or Escape ($E^4$): near-optimal safety-constrained reinforcement learning in polynomial time: Explicit Explore, Exploit, or Escape algorithm

-The uncertainty set constructed from the uncertainty subsets, $\{\mathcal{P}_{g_1},\dots,\mathcal{P}_{g_{5}} \}$, where $\mathcal{P}_{g_i} = \{P_{g_i,\tau,\mathcal{N}} : \tau \leq 0.1\}$.
+The uncertainty set constructed from the uncertainty subsets, $\{\mathcal{P}_{g_1},\dots,\mathcal{P}_{g_{5}} \}$, where $\mathcal{P}_{g_{i}} = \{P_{g_{i},\tau,\mathcal{N}} : \tau \leq 0.1\}$.
 These subsets are sufficient to model hitting the wall from the different bounds of the gridworld with the given error rate.
 For example, if $s=(10,1) \in \mathscr{U}$ and taking the next action \texttt{east}, the worst-case transition within the uncertainty set is hitting the wall with 100\% probability ($\tau=0$), a scenario considered by action model $g_{5}$.
 For other actions, the worst-case transition within the uncertainty set is hitting the wall with 10\% probability ($\tau=0.10$).
-These worst-cases are over-estimate the constraint-cost when compared to $\tau=0.05$, which would yield only 95\% and 5\% probability, respectively.
+These worst-cases over-estimate the constraint-cost when compared to $\tau=0.05$, which would yield only $5\%$ probability.

-The budget for unknown states is $d'=d/2=5$, allowing for 5 steps in unknown states with $c_{\text{max}}=1$.
-From the first unknown state $(10,1)$, the agent will behave as follows.
+The current budget for unknown states is $d'=5$, allowing for 5 steps in unknown states with $c_{\text{max}}=1$.
+Although the diameter is significantly higher, From the first unknown state $(10,1)$, the agent will behave as follows.
 Given the recent trajectory, the agent has the south and east bounds as active models $\{g_4,g_5\}$ due to taking more than 5 actions east from the known south-west walls.
-After offline optimisation iterations on the Worst-case Escape CMDP with uncertainty set $\{P_{g_4},P_{g_{5}} \}$, the agent performs balanced wandering for a few steps and then returns to $(10,1)$.
+After offline optimisation iterations on the Worst-case Escape CMDP with uncertainty set $\{P_{g_4},P_{g_{5}} \}$, the agent performs balanced wandering for a few steps and then escapes to $(10,1)$.
+The agent then performs $T$ actions of $\texttt{stay}$ to ensure safe return.

 After much exploration of the gridworld, eventually the agent makes all states known save for a few in the north bound.
 Now the uncertainty set is narrowed down to $\mathcal{P}_{g_2} = \{P_{g_2,\tau,\mathcal{N}}: \tau \leq 0.1\}$ and moreover, there are different routes to escape.
 Therefore, once the agent is optimised for this uncertainty set, the agent can make much quicker progress with balanced wandering.
-Therefore these remaining states will quickly become known.
+Therefore, these remaining states will quickly become known.
 Once the bounds are known, a near-optimal exploitation policy can now be found for the entire CMDP.